Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Conclusion

 \section{Conclusion}

-We proposed a complete and original pipeline based on manifold alignment to estimate multimodal uncertainties, here coming from different ways to compute a given descriptor, or complementary descriptors to represent a single patient's condition.
-Our approach is able to estimate relevant uncertainties locally, and is easily extendable to more elaborated types of manifold alignment based on graph neural networks and auto-encoders, and many other population analyses relying on heterogeneous high-dimensional descriptors.
+We proposed a complete and original pipeline based on manifold alignment to \blueCNN{estimate the impact of definitional divergence, namely} different ways to compute a given descriptor, or complementary descriptors to represent a single patient's condition.
+Our approach \blueCNN{enables relevant assessment} locally, and is easily extendable to more elaborated types of manifold alignment based on graph neural networks and auto-encoders, and many other population analyses relying on heterogeneous high-dimensional descriptors.